Dental Services in Melbourne

 An electronic pad, known as a sensor is used instead of film to acquire a digital image.
 After the image is taken, it goes directly into the patient’s file on the computer.
 Once it is stored on the computer, it can be easily viewed on a screen, shared, or printed out.

-Whether your dental emergency is painful, if it affects the appearance of your smile, or if you suspect that an infection is present, contact our office immediately for care.
-We will make every effort to see you as promptly as possible.
+If your dental emergency is painful, if it affects the appearance of your smile, or is you suspect that an infection is present, our office will make every effort to see you as soon as possible for care.
+While emergency dental care is a service we hope you’ll never need, you can rest assured that your oral health is in the best of hands at our office!

 Sometimes it is necessary to extract a tooth.
 This can happen for a variety of reasons.
 Extractions are commonly performed in cases where a deciduous “baby” tooth is reluctant to fall out, a severely broken down and non-restorable tooth is present, or “wisdom tooth” is poorly positioned and unable to fully erupt into place.